Inspect and analyze rules

-For a human, it is not always easy to determine precedence from rule properties.
-Little Snitch Configuration can help: To sort rules by precedence, click the Rule header of the table or choose View > Sort By > Precedence from the main menu .
-Rules further at the top of the table now have precedence over rules that are below them:
+It is not always easy to determine precedence from rule properties alone.
+Little Snitch Configuration can help: To sort rules by precedence, click the Rule header of the list or choose View > Sort By > Precedence from the main menu.
+Rules further at the top of the list now have precedence over rules that are below them:

-Note that when sorting by precedence, rules for a particular process are not necessary all next to each other.
-They may be spread across the table, separated by Any Process rules and rules for other processes.
+Note that when sorting by precedence, rules for a particular process may not necessarily be all next to each other.
+They may be spread across the list, separated by Any Process rules and rules for other processes.

-You have seen how rules can be sorted by precedence in the section above.
-You can also sort by process name (click the Process table header) or by rule creation date (click the • table header).
-Sort options are also available in the main menu under View > Sort By.
+Besides sorting rules by precedence, you can also sort by process name (click the Process table header) or by rule creation date (click the • table header).
+Additionally, sort options are also available in the main menu under View > Sort By.

 Check for redundant rules

 Imagine the following situation: Little Snitch shows a connection alert for a new application and asks whether it may connect to domain

 vendor.com.
 You allow it.
 After a while, it asks for domain

 vendor-cloud.com.
 You allow it as well.
 Then it asks for domain